Three goals for UI evaluations are:

 After the Fact: Summative Evaluations

 Designers can observe users in the field, meaning at the actual work site, using the UI.
 Field studies have the advantage that they depict the actual environment and circumstance of the application’s use.
 Designers can learn if critical tasks are performed during interruptions such as phone calls.
-Also the designer can observe what user does to solve the problems introduced by the environment.
+Also the designer can observe what users do to solve the problems.
 Observing users in the field has the difficulty that users are aware that they are being observed, so they may not perform naturally.

 Some aspects of the system can only be evaluated in the field, such as the effects due to the environments and users.
 For example a UI used in a noisy environment may produce errors, or the user may be distracted while using the UI.
 The UI experiences interference by other tasks that the user is performing.
 Even within the same UI, a complex task may consist of sub tasks that contradict each other.
 Certainly, life critical systems must include field studies.